Ruffo Ibarra: Reclaiming the Soil

 There’s been a lot of poor soil in Tijuana over the years.
 Even before those years when it was some kind of border Fallujah, one of the most dangerous cities on earth, it was a spotty destination for eating and drinking, better known for cheap pills and knockoff tequila shots.
 The tacos were always good, but the rest, even if it was good, still got overlooked.

 Now there’s a new milpa going, a complementary ecosystem of cooks, restauranteurs, producers and providers, brewers and doers, who are part of the reason that Tijuana has reinvented itself in improbable ways, and become a trendy pick, at least among the editors who decide such things, for a top global destination this year.

 Wulfrano Ruiz, the owner of Cengrow farms in nearby Valle de Guadalupe, is part of that milpa.
 The electric flower he grows, along with Japanese mustard and mind-bending chiles grown in the shade of fig trees, are all part of the milpa.
 And so are the cooks who put these ingredients on the plate, like the guest of this week’s episode, Ruffo Ibarra, who overcame personal tragedy to become one of the leading restaurateurs in Tijuana.

 It’s a system, an organized and diverse collection of individuals reclaiming the soil here, and I am rooting like hell for them all.
 I sat down with Ruffo in the gilded speakeasy that he built behind his restaurant Oryx Capital, drank a showstopping cocktail and talked about Baja food and the rebirth of a city.

 Here is an edited and condensed transcript from my conversation with Ruffo.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+Listen to the episode for free on Apple Podcasts, Spotify, Stitcher, or wherever you get your podcasts.